TeamWizardry/LibrarianLib/gradle-docs.md

 At the moment maven repositories must be added to the `allprojects` block in the root `build.gradle`, since the `:runtime` project needs to be able to resolve them.
 This restriction may be lifted in the future however.

-## Maven dependencies
+## Library dependencies
-Any external dependencies that are required in the runtime classpath should be added to the `libApi`/`libImplementation`/`libRuntime` configurations instead of the `api`/`implementation`/`runtime` configurations.
+Any external non-mod dependencies that are required in the runtime classpath should be added to the `shade` configuration, since anything that isn't a mod dependency (e.g. Kottle) we have to package ourselves.
+Adding to this configuration also shades for runtime and for maven publishing, which resolves the fact that libraries in the classpath can't access loaded mods, and if the mods are in the classpath the libraries will reference the wrong copy of the mod.
-Adding a dependency to the `shade` configuration will shade it into the final jar, however it must still be added to one of the other configurations to be usable.
+(They reference the wrong copy since forge lifts a copy of any classpath mods into its own classloader, which is where our mod lives.
+Our mod then references Kottle from the forge classloader, while the library in the classpath references Kottle from the main classloader). `shade` is implicitly also `api` to reflect the fact that in the end the code is going to be freely available as part of the maven jar.

-## External dependencies
+## Mod dependencies
+Mod dependencies retrieved from Maven should be added to the `mod` configuration, which at build time will be copied into Minecraft's mods directory.
+Any plain mod jars should be placed in `runtime/mods`, which will also be copied into Minecraft's mods directory.
+Any mod files added directly to Minecraft's mods directory will be deleted during the next build.

 External mod dependencies should be added to the module's `META-INF/dependencies.toml` file, which will be directly appended to the generated `mods.toml` file.
 However, the `dependencies.toml` file should use `MOD_ID` instead of the actual mod ID, since the dependencies may be appended to either the module or the merged `mods.toml`, which means its